polterguy/phosphorusfive/plugins/p5.io/README.md

 _folders
   folder1:~/foo/
   folder2:~/bar/
-create-folder:x:/-/*?value
+p5.io.folder.create:x:/-/*?value
 ```

-### [delete-folder]
+### [p5.io.folder.delete]

-Delete folder is implemented with the same semantics as *[create-folder]*, except of course, instead of creating folders, it deletes them.
+Delete folder is implemented with the same semantics as *[p5.io.folder.create]*, except of course, instead of creating folders, it deletes them.
 Example code below.

 ```
 _folders
   folder1:~/foo/
   folder2:~/bar/
-delete-folder:x:/-/*?value
+p5.io.folder.delete:x:/-/*?value
 ```

-The above code will delete the folders previously created in our *[create-folder]* example.
+The above code will delete the folders previously created in our *[p5.io.folder.create]* example.

-### [folder-exist]
+### [p5.io.folder.exists]

-This Active Event is implemented with the same semantics as *[file-exist]*, which means if you pass in an expression as its value, and the
+This Active Event is implemented with the same semantics as *[p5.io.file.exists]*, which means if you pass in an expression as its value, and the
 expression is leading to multiple folder paths, then all folders must exist, in order for the Active Event to return "true".
 Below we are
 checking if the folder "/system42/" exists, without any expressions as arguments.
 We could have supplied an expression, either leading to
 a single path, or multiple paths, if we wanted.

 ```
-folder-exist:/system42/
+p5.io.folder.exists:/system42/
 ```

-### [copy-folder] and [move-folder]
+### [p5.io.folder.copy] and [p5.io.folder.move]

-These two Active Events works exactly like their "file counterparts" ([copy-file] and [move-file]).
-The *[move-folder]* even has an alias,
+These two Active Events works exactly like their "file counterparts" ([p5.io.file.copy] and [p5.io.file.move]).
+The *[p5.io.folder.move]* even has an alias,
-just like "move-file", which is *[rename-folder]*.
+just like "p5.io.file.move", which is *[p5.io.folder.rename]*.
 Below is some sample code using them both.

 ```
-create-folder:~/foo-bar/
+p5.io.folder.create:~/foo-bar/
-create-folder:~/foo-bar/foo-bar-inner/
+p5.io.folder.create:~/foo-bar/foo-bar-inner/

-// Creating some dummy text file in folder save-file:~/foo-bar/foo.txt src:Foo bar text file save-file:~/foo-bar/foo-bar-inner/foo2.txt src:Foo bar text file
+// Creating some dummy text file in folder p5.io.file.save:~/foo-bar/foo.txt src:Foo bar text file p5.io.file.save:~/foo-bar/foo-bar-inner/foo2.txt src:Foo bar text file

-// Then copying the folder we created copy-folder:~/foo-bar/ dest:~/foo-bar-2/
+// Then copying the folder we created p5.io.folder.copy:~/foo-bar/ dest:~/foo-bar-2/

 // Before finally, we move the original folder we created above
-// BTW, we could also have used [rename-folder] here move-folder:~/foo-bar/ dest:~/foo-bar-new-name/
+// BTW, we could also have used [p5.io.folder.rename] here p5.io.folder.move:~/foo-bar/ dest:~/foo-bar-new-name/
 ```

 The above code first creates a folder with an inner folder.
 Then, for the example, it creates a couple of files within these two folders.
 Afterwards, it copies the root folder created like this, before it renames the original root folder created.

-### [list-files] and [list-folders]
+### [p5.io.folder.list-files] and [p5.io.folder.list-folders]

 These two Active Events, allows you to list files or folders in your system.
 Both of them can be given either a constant as a value, or
 an expression, leading to multiple folder paths.
 An example is given below.

 ```
-list-files:/system42/
+p5.io.folder.list-files:/system42/
-list-folders:/system42/
+p5.io.folder.list-folders:/system42/
 ```

 If you evaluate the above Hyperlambda, you will see that these Active Events returns the files and folders, as the "name" part of their children
 nodes.
 This is a general rule in p5.lambda, which is that in general terms, Active Events that returns a list of strings, returns these as
 the names of the children nodes of their main event node.

-Notice the *[list-files]* Active Event, can optionally be given a *[filter]*.
+Notice the *[p5.io.folder.list-files]* Active Event, can optionally be given a *[filter]*.
 This is a piece of string, that each file must contain, to yield a match.
 For instance, to list only the Hyperlambda files in your System42 folder, you could do something like this.

 ```
-list-files:/system42/
+p5.io.folder.list-files:/system42/
   filter:.hl
 ```

-Notice, if you start your filter with a period ".", then *[list-files]* assumes that you wish to filter upon file extensions.
+Notice, if you start your filter with a period ".", then *[p5.io.folder.list-files]* assumes that you wish to filter upon file extensions.
 Otherwise, it will simply
 retrieve all files somehow containing your specified search term.
 Regardless of where this is found in the filename.

 #### Filtering files according to type

-When you invoke *[list-files]*, you can optionally supply a *[filter]* argument, to make sure you only retrieve files with a
+When you invoke *[p5.io.folder.list-files]*, you can optionally supply a *[filter]* argument, to make sure you only retrieve files with a
 specific extension.
 The code below for instance, will only retrieve the ".aspx" files from your p5.webapp folder.

 ```
-list-files:/
+p5.io.folder.list-files:/
   filter:.aspx
 ```